chriscoveyduck/SyncADGroup2MySQL/README.md

 # SyncADGroup2MySQL
 This project synchronizes the membership of the Active Directory group `SmtpEnabledUsers` with an Azure MySQL database table.
 It is designed to support a PostFix Submission service for SMTP 'Send As' permissions.

+## Project Origin & Evaluation Note
+This solution was created to test and compare the effectiveness of GitHub Copilot (GHCP) against a similar project previously delivered manually.
+The goal is to evaluate development effort, automation, and overall productivity using GHCP for this use case.

 ## Features
 - Scheduled synchronization (configurable interval)